a-barbera/Project-One-Group-7/README.md

 ![venn diagram, total top songs comparing US to global](Project-1/graphs/top_songs_overall_venn.png)

 We used a chi squared test to determine if the data matched our expectations of how influential the US song charts would be, considering the market makes up 21% of Spotify streams in our timeframe.
-Since the chi square value of 73.84 exceeds the critical value of 3.84, we conclude that the results are statistically significant and can accept our null hypothesis.
+Since the chi square value of 73.84 exceeds the critical value of 3.84, we conclude that the results are statistically significant and can reject the null hypothesis.

 <b>Question Three: How does the Top Song of Each Year (2017-2021) Perform in the Top 10 Streaming Countries?</b>